Erzangel/discord-gpt3.5-bot/README.md

 # Discord Bot Using GPT3.5 to Roleplay as Hanyuu from Higurashi no Naku Koro Ni

 This discord bot responds to messages in all channels when the message starts with "hanyuu".

-More features are also present, which will be documented as they stabilize.
+This was done mostly for fun, and the results aren't too impressive.
+More features planned in the future maybe.

 ## Requirements